Lesson planning in science

 Using research to plan science lessons

-My book ‘Powerful ideas of science and how to teach them‘ introduces a slightly different model to teach science lessons and takes you through how to use it in the classroom.
-It draws on a range of supporting research to help explain why specific teaching approaches may work (or may not work) in your classroom so that the model can be adapted and refined.
+My book ‘Powerful ideas of science and how to teach them‘ introduces a slightly different model to plan science lessons and takes you through how to use it in the classroom in far more detail than I’ve done here.
+It draws on a range of supporting research to help explain why specific teaching approaches may work (or may not work) in your classroom so that the model can be adapted and refined from an informed perspective.

 Planning whole-class practical lessons